Subclass 820 Partner Visa

 Form 888 Statutory declaration by a supporting witness in relation to a Partner or Prospective Marriage visa application

-This form must be completed by a person who: knows the visa applicant and their partner or fiancé; and the history of their relationship; is at least 18 years of age; and is an Australian citizen or Australian permanent resident.
-If the visa applicant is outside Australia and is unable to have an Australian citizen or Australian permanent resident complete this form, any person who knows the applicant and their partner or fiance may also complete this form.
-When assessing a Partner or Prospective Marriage visa application, the Department of Home Affairs (Home Affairs) must consider the social aspects of the claimed relationship.
-The Home Affairs will use the information provided in this form, among other things, to assess these aspects.
+This form must be completed by a person who: knows the visa applicant and their partner or fiancé; knows the history of their relationship; is at least 18 years of age; and is an Australian citizen or Australian permanent resident.
+If the visa applicant is outside Australia and cannot have an Australian citizen or Australian permanent resident complete this form, any person who knows the applicant and their partner or fiancé may also complete this form.

-Subclass 820 Partner Visa Frequently Asked Questions
+Partner Visa 820 Frequently Asked Questions

 What happens after 820 visa is granted?